aws/aws-toolkit-azure-devops/Docs/cloudformation-delete-stack.rst

 Parameters
 ==========

-The following is the list of parameters available for you to set for the task.
-The required parameters are noted by an '*', the others are optional.
+You can set the following parameters for the task.
+Required parameters are noted by an asterisk (*).
+Other parameters are optional.

 Displayname*
 ------------

-    By default the name of the task, |CFNlong| Delete Stack.
+    The default name of the task, |CFNlong| Delete Stack.
 You can rename it.

 AWS Credentials*
 ----------------

-    Select the AWS credentials to use.
-If needed, click on :guilabel:`+`, and add a new AWS connection.
+    The AWS credentials to use.
+If needed, choose :guilabel:`+`, and then add a new AWS connection.

 AWS Region*
 -----------

-    AWS region name, please check https://docs.aws.amazon.com/general/latest/gr/rande.html
+    The AWS Region name to use.
+For more information, see :aws-gr:`Regions and Endpoints <rande>` in the
+    |AWS-gr|.

 Stack Name*
 -----------

-    The name or the unique stack ID that is associated with the stack.
+    The name or unique stack ID that is associated with the stack.